rtaylor2280/jedimastertech/README.md

 - Sound Capture

 ## Usage
-Open `publicindex.html` in your browser or deploy the `public` folder via GitHub Pages or another static host.
+Install dependencies with `npm install` and start the server with `npm start`.
+The server requires the `yt-dlp` binary in your PATH (on Ubuntu run `sudo apt install yt-dlp`).
+Open `index.html` in your browser while the server is running to use the tools.

 ## Credits
 Created by JediMasterTech